Dsyforever/numberical_optimization/README.md

 ### Introduction

+![book](https://github.com/Dsyforever/numberical_optimization/blob/main/book.jpg)

 __This is a library of numerical optimization develop by mathematics student.
-If you are interest  in this project , welcome to sent your advice to my email:  __
+If you are interest  in this project , welcome to sent your advice to my email:  __madsy@maid.scut.edu.cn

-![book](https://github.com/Dsyforever/numberical_optimization/blob/main/book.jpg)

 __To use this project, you need to define your own target function and optimizer with object "target_function" and "Optimizer".__

+**Let's introduce some important class first:**

 |                  | __class target_function:__                                   |
 | ---------------- | ------------------------------------------------------------ |